Frequently Asked Questions - Charities

-All the information that you need is contained in our publication CHY 2 available on our website at: CHY2 - Scheme of Tax Relief for Donations of Money or Designated Securities to 'Eligible Charities'and other 'Approved Bodies' Under Section 848a Taxes Consolidation Act 1997 (PDF, 283KB)
+For donations made prior to 31st December 2012, the information that you need is contained in our publication CHY 2 available on our website at: CHY2 - Scheme of Tax Relief for Donations of Money or Designated Securities to 'Eligible Charities'and other 'Approved Bodies' Under Section 848a Taxes Consolidation Act 1997 (PDF, 382KB)

 Office of the Revenue Commissioners

 Telephone No. 00 353 67 63400 Extn: 63377